Zachariah-Hou/cqumirror.github.io/README.md

 # bubbles
-To issue notices and backup resources meta.
+To issue notices and persist temporarily cached data in `capacitor`.